Staging Your Home

 1. Start with a Clean Slate

-This should go without saying, but before you can worry about where to place furniture and which wall hanging should go where, each room in your home must be spotless.
+Before you can worry about where to place furniture and which wall hanging should go where, each room in your home must be spotless.
 Do a thorough cleaning right down to the nit picky details like wiping down light switch covers.
 Deep clean and deodorize carpets and window coverings.
 A clean house makes a strong first impression that your home has been well cared for.

 2. Stow Away Your Clutter

 It’s harder for buyers to picture themselves in your home when they’re looking at your family photos, collectibles, and knickknacks.
 Remove as many personal effects as possible.
 However, don’t make spaces like mantles and coffee and end tables barren.
 It’s OK to have a photo or two, but try to make the space feel as neutral as possible.
 Leave items of varying heights on each surface; for example, place a lamp, a small plant, and a book on an end table.
-The point of staging is to create an environment in your home where potential buyers can picture themselves living there.

 3. Consider Furniture Placement